simplefin/bank-access/README.md

     Options:

-        --start-date=YYYY-mm-dd[THH:MM:SS]  If provided, include transactions
+        --start-date=YYYY-mm-dd   If provided, include transactions starting
-                                            starting on the givin timestamp.
+                                  on the given date.
-        --end-date=YYYY-mm-dd[THH:MM:SS]    If provided, include transactions
+        --end-date=YYYY-mm-dd     If provided, include transactions on or before the given date (XXX sure?)
-                                            before (but not including) the
-                                            given timestamp.

 ### Authentication ###